pmichaillat/latex-math/README.md

 The commands are documented at https://pascalmichaillat.org/d3/.

-## Included commands
+## Features

-+ Brackets: parenthesis, square, curly, absolute value, norm, floor
-+ Operators: logarithm, exponential, indicator, trace, variance, covariance, correlation, standard deviation, standard error, maximum, minimum, expectation, probability
+The commands are tailored to write math in economics and other social sciences, although they might also be helpful to write math in other fields.
+The commands introduce the following functionalities:

++ Easily insert brackets that scale automatically
++ Easily list arguments of operators (expectation, probability, min, max, exponential, log, and so on), with surrounding brackets that scale automatically
-+ Derivatives: partial, ordinary, elasticities, in display and text
++ Easily write derivatives and elasticities, in display and text
-+ Statistical commands: independent and identically distributed variables, almost sure convergence
++ Easily type statistical commands (independent and identically distributed variables, almost sure convergence)
-+ Blackboard letters: R, N, Z, Q, C, I
++ Easily type key blackboard letters
-+ Calligraphic letters: all uppercase letters
++ Easily type uppercase calligraphic letters
-+ Greek alphabet: most lowercase letters and key uppercase letters
++ Easily type Greek letters
-+ Accents: overline, underline, hat, tilde
++ Easily insert accents that scale automatically

 ## Usage